Museo Civico di Storia Naturale di Milano

 The museum is divided into five different permanent sections: Mineralogy (with a large collection of minerals from all over the world); Paleontology (with several fossils of dinosaurs and other prehistoric organisms); Natural History of Man (dedicated to the origins and evolution of humans with a particular attention to the relationship of the latter with the environment); Invertebrate Zoology (dedicated to mollusks, arthropods and entomology); and Vertebrate Zoology (dedicated to vertebrates, both exotic and European).

-The museum also exhibits the largest Italian collection of full size dioramas (over 100) that allow visitors to observe some peculiar aspects of various ecosystems.
+The museum exhibits the largest Italian collection of over 100 full size dioramas.
+These allow visitors to observe many aspects of faraway ecosystems.

 Mineralogy section

 The mineralogy section showcases several minerals from all over the world including the world's largest sulfur crystal (from the province of Pesaro-Urbino) and an 8,000 carat Brazilian topaz crystal.
-Also displayed are examples of londonite, quarz, phosgenite, fluorite, malachite and other minerals.
+Also displayed are examples of londonite, quartz, phosgenite, fluorite, malachite and other minerals.

 Paleontology section

-This section explains the basics of paleozoology and paleobotany.
+The paleontology section explains the basics of paleozoology and paleobotany.
 Displays include fossils of several plants and animals.
 Among the most valuable pieces are a Spinosaurus snout, the skeletons of two pygmy elephants (Palaeoloxodon falconeri) from Sicily and the only existing fossil of the coelurosaurian theropod Scipionix samniticus.
 The museum also houses several other casts of dinosaur skeletons such as Allosaurus, Stegosaurus, Dromaeosaurus, Plateosaurus, and Stan (dinosaur), the fifth most complete Tyrannosaurus ever found.

 Natural history of man section

-This section is dedicated to the origins of humans from early primates to Homo sapiens.
+The natural history of man section is dedicated to the origins of humans from early primates to Homo sapiens.
 Human evolution is described from the phylogenetic, morphological and ecological points of view with several archaeological objects and realistic plastic models.
 One of the most valuable pieces is the cast of an Australopithecus afarensis skeleton.

-Invertebrate Zoology section
+Invertebrate zoology section

-This section is divided in two exhibitions.
+The invertebrate zoology section is divided in two exhibitions.
 The first is about mollusks and arthropods: displays include a giant clam, which is the largest living bivalve, two Japanese spider crabs (male and female), Scolopendra gigantea, and arachnids like many spiders and scorpions from all over the world.
 The second exhibition is dedicated to entomology and displays many insects.

-Vertebrate Zoology section
+Vertebrate zoology section

-On the second floor of the building is the vertebrate zoology section: this section displays many taxidermied animals from both Europe and abroad, and many animal skeletons including that of a sperm whale that measures approximately twelve metres in length.
+On the second floor of the building is the vertebrate zoology section.
+It displays many taxidermied animals from both Europe and abroad, and many animal skeletons including that of a sperm whale that measures approximately twelve metres in length.
 There are also many full-scale dioramas with mounted specimens displayed in realistic settings.

 The collection is notable for about 30 primary types of reptiles, many of which have been described by the museum's first director, Giorgio Jan, who is also one of the most prolific herpetologists of all time with about 100 reptile species described.